To boost voter-fraud claims, Trump advocate Sidney Powell turns to unusual source: The longtime operator of QAnon’s Internet home

 From helicopter repairman to leader of the Internet’s ‘darkest reaches’: The life and times of Jim Watkins

-Watkins’ claims of possible vote-tampering abuse don’t line up with any official evidence.
-The Trump administration’s attorney general, William P. Barr, said on Tuesday that investigators with the FBI and Justice Department hadn’t “seen anything to substantiate” the claims of mass voter fraud.
+Watkins and his supporters have continued to hunt for clues to support the unproved claims of a secret Dominion scheme. attorney general, William P. Barr, said on Tuesday that investigators with the FBI and Justice Department hadn’t “seen anything to substantiate” the claims of mass voter fraud.

 Watkins and his supporters have continued to hunt for clues to support the unproven claims of a secret Dominion scheme.

-Shortly after midnight Tuesday, Watkins posted what he called “a smoking gun video” of a Dominion worker manipulating Georgia voting data by “plugging an elections USB drive into an external laptop … then suspiciously walking away.”
+Shortly after midnight Tuesday, Watkins posted what he called “a smoking-gun video” of a Dominion worker manipulating Georgia voting data by “plugging an elections USB drive into an external laptop … then suspiciously walking away.”

 The undated video — which was recorded at a distance and includes a man and woman offering ongoing commentary of the “nerd boy” as he works inside an election office — shows nothing even remotely conclusive of voter fraud: The man uses a computer and a thumb drive, all of it very obviously caught on camera.

-But Watkins’ messages nevertheless kicked QAnon-echoing accounts and online Trump supporters into conspiracy-theory overdrive.
+But Watkins’s messages nevertheless kicked QAnon-echoing accounts and online Trump supporters into conspiracy-theory overdrive.
 Many began sharing the name of a Georgia man they believed had been captured on the video, after they’d zoomed in on the man’s identification badge.
-A number of accounts on Twitter, 8kun and other pro-Trump websites shared links to the man’s possible LinkedIn profile, phone numbers, home address and personal details, including a photo of him as a groomsman from a friend’s wedding in 2018.
+A number of accounts on Twitter, 8kun and other pro-Trump websites shared links to the man’s possible LinkedIn profile, phone numbers, home address and personal details, including a photo of him as a groomsman in a friend’s wedding in 2018.

-A Dominion spokesperson said the company wouldn’t comment on alleged employee matters or safety issues, but that they were working to report all threats to law enforcement.
+A Dominion representative said the company wouldn’t comment on alleged employee matters or safety issues, but that it was working to report all threats to law enforcement.
 Watkins did not respond to questions, and a woman he had thanked on Twitter for sharing the original video said she had “no comment about anything.”

 The man’s name and identifying information is still bouncing around the Web, with some people calling for his imprisonment, torture or execution.
 For several hours on Tuesday, just typing in the first two letters of his name into Twitter would automatically complete the rest of his name.
 One tweet includes his name and said he is “guilty of treason” and added, alongside an animated image of a hanging noose: “May God have mercy on your soul.”